anynines/virtual_host_service_api/README.md

 ## Requirements

-The vHost service requires a MySQL database and a RabbitMQ message bus.
+The vHost service requires a PostgreSQL database and a RabbitMQ message bus.
 Further at least one worker should be configured and running.
 To checkout the worker see: https://github.com/avarteqgmbh/virtual_host_service_worker

 ## Configuration